- About TJC

 To provide a comprehensive collegiate experience that is anchored in the rich traditions of a quality education, vibrant student life and community service.

 TJC Vision Statement

-To be the region's premier comprehensive community college, recognized internationally for its academic and workforce programs, student life and community engagement.
+To be a premier institution of higher education recognized for its academic and workforce programs, student life and community engagement.

 - About the President

 - Board of Trustees

 - Contact Us